What is the Drucker Challenge?

 I’m 18 years old, but I’m a high school student and/or matriculated university student who hasn’t yet started their program.
 Can I submit an essay?

-No. You must be a current university student in order to submit an essay.
+No. You must be a current university student in order to submit an essay to the Student category.

 I just finished my last university degree, but I haven’t yet started my first post-degree opportunity.
 Can I submit an essay?